 Asia-Pacific was the largest market for automotive composites in 2014

 Accounting for 50.8% market share.
 Followed by Europe and North America, with 22.7% and 15.5% market shares respectively.
 The Asia-Pacific market is expected to account for 52.4% by 2022.
 Rising domestic automotive production, especially in developing countries such as India and China.
 It is expected to boost the Asia Pacific automotive composites market.
-The Europe market is expected to lose market share to reach 21.9% by 2022.
+The European market is expected to lose market share to reach 21.9% by 2022.
 However, the automotive composite market in North America is expected to marginally gain market share to reach 15.9% by 2022.

-The automotive composites market is divided on the basis of composite material (polymer matrix composites, metal composites, and ceramic matrix composites), manufacturing process (manual, compression, injection and continuous and other), composite component (interior components, exterior components, engine and drivetrain components and others) in the major region.
+The automotive composites market is divided on the basis of composite material (polymer matrix composites, metal composites, and ceramic matrix composites).
+The manufacturing process (manual, compression, injection and continuous and other), composite component (interior components, exterior components, engine and drivetrain components, and others) in the major region.
 The polymer matrix composites segment held the largest share in 2014 and was valued at US$ 2,728.6 Mn.
 The segment is expected to reach US$ 5,290.8 Mn by 2022, at a CAGR of 8.7% for the period 2015–2022.
 However, the metal composites segment is expected to exhibit the highest CAGR of 9.9% during the forecast period to reach US$ 1,203.4 Mn by 2022.

 The global automotive composites market is highly consolidated.
 With the top four companies accounting for about 70–75% market share.
 Toray Industries, Toho Co.
 Ltd., Mitsubishi.
-And SGL is the prominent players in the market.
+And SGL is a prominent player in the market.
 Other major players operating in the global automotive composites are Cytec Industries Inc., SAERTEX GmbH & Co.
 KG, Koninklijke Ten Cate N.V., Johns Manville, Johnson Controls, Inc., Scott Bader Company Ltd., Teijin Limited, E.I. du Pont de Nemours and Company, and UFP Technologies, Inc.